Charles Sykes/Bravo/NBCU Photo Bank via Getty Images

 Being called out on TV didn't particularly work for him back in the day, but according to his stepbrother, Bryson—the father of NeNe's granddaughter Bri'Asia—is "doing much better" these days.

-"He's doing good now, he's working and trying to fly straight and avoid getting into more trouble than he's gotten into," NeNe's stepson and Bryant's stepbrother Damian Leakes told Radar Online this past February.
+"He's doing good now, he's working and trying to fly straight and avoid getting into more trouble than he's gotten into," NeNe's stepson and Bryant's stepbrother Damian Leakes told Radar Online in February 2016.
 "People make mistakes sometimes and it might take a little longer than some to get back on track."

 And it very well may take being away from the cameras—if not the parents who are on camera all day, every day—to truly be able to focus.
 If getting back on track is even in the cards.

 Josh Waring, sober at the time according to the columnist, opened up to the Orange County Register in 2007 about being on RHOC—and how he thinks the show affected his mother—after he was released from a treatment center in Apple Valley, Calif.
 As seen on the show, Lauri had signed him over to the state of California until he turned 18.

 "She has changed," Josh said of Lauri.
 "She's a different person.
 I don't know if the show went to her head, or what.
 At one point, she went off to Europe [with George] and left me with the home and the car.
 I don't think she wanted to parent me."

 "My mom was willing to expose [my problems] but not willing to handle it," Josh continued.
 "It was public entertainment, which pretty much disgusts me… If turning your son into a disposable item was necessary for success, she was willing to do it.
 If you watch this season, it's disgusting the lies I put on for my mom.
 I don't know why I put that face on for her.
 Maybe I was hoping she'd spend time with me."

 "He had burned through all his family members," Lauri then told the OC Register in response to Josh's side of the story.
 "He needed a treatment program."